Overlooked Arizona refused to be counted out until last shot

 “We want to come back here,” Wildcats coach Adia Barnes said.

-McDonald and the Wildcats nearly snatched the title from Stanford with a late defensive flurry that rallied them from nine points down in the final quarter.
+McDonald and the Wildcats nearly snatched the title from the overall No. 1 seed in the women’s NCAA Tournament with a late defensive flurry that rallied them from nine points down in the final quarter.
 But what began as a difficult night for McDonald — 2 of 11 shooting in the first quarter — ended in the player slumped at midcourt after she launched a desperate 3-pointer over three defenders that bounced off the rim as the buzzer sounded.

 “I got denied hard, I tried to turn the corner, they sent three at me ….
 It didn’t fall, that’s what I remember,” McDonald said.

-McDonald had been the the most dynamic scorer of the women’s NCAA Tournament until Monday night when her early shots wouldn’t fall, her spinning drives wouldn’t move defenders, and the biggest stage of her career turned into solo act of frustration for nearly 35 minutes of play.
+McDonald had been the the most dynamic scorer of the tournament until Sunday night when her early shots wouldn’t fall, her spinning drives wouldn’t move defenders, and the biggest stage of her career turned into solo act of frustration for nearly 35 minutes of play.

-Still, the Wildcats almost did enough.
+Still, the Wildcats almost did enough to nearly beat a team that has handled them easily twice during the regular season.
 McDonald made two 3-pointers in the fourth quarter and her three free throws in the final minute gave the Wildcats a last chance to win when Arizona forced a shot clock turnover with six seconds to play.

+“They just built on their confidence, just built and built and built throughout the tournament,” Stanford coach Tara VanDerveer said.
+“The fact that we (had) beaten them twice and, quite honestly, in Arizona we beat them very badly.
+A real credit to their team and staff.
+They played great.”

+McDonald will choose to remember that fight to the end instead of how it ended.

 “We always fought. this is a good group of ladies that I played with,” McDonald said.
 “What I’ll remember most is this ride.
 We had a great run in the NCAA Tournament.”